-Soothsayer 2 (Steffen): Don’t you think that we should first consult the entrails?
-I believe we should seek an independent correlation to confirm this troubling theory.
+Soothsayer II (Steffen): Don’t you think that we should first consult the entrails?
+I believe we should at least seek an independent correlation to confirm this troubling theory.
 After all, it is well accepted by 97% of Soothsayers42 that correlation is proof of causation43 in such matters.

-An unfortunate lamb is subsequently despatched, post haste and placed upon a makeshift altar.
-An incision along the length of its abdomen exposing the entrails within, and Soothsayer 1 (Flannery) examines the loops of bowel feverishly.
+An unfortunate lamb is caught and subsequently despatched post haste, then placed upon a makeshift altar.
+An incision along the length of its abdomen exposing the entrails within, and Soothsayer I (Flannery) examines the loops of bowel feverishly.

-Soothsayer 2 (Steffen): Definitely, I see what you mean (lying, not wanting to appear ignorant to his colleague).
+Soothsayer II (Steffen): Definitely, I see what you mean (lying, not wanting to appear ignorant to his colleague).
 What do you think? (turning to Number 3)

-Soothsayer 2 (Steffen): Should we perhaps examine the entrails of another lamb, just to replicate the observation and confirm our findings following traditional guidelines of scientific methodology?
+Soothsayer II (Steffen): Should we perhaps examine the entrails of another lamb, just to replicate the observation, thus confirming our findings following the traditional guidelines of scientific methodology?

-Soothsayer 1 (Flannery): (reluctantly) Very well, we should observe the basic principles of science, I suppose.
+Soothsayer I (Flannery): (reluctantly) Very well, we should observe those basic principles of science, I suppose.

 Another lamb is eviscerated and placed on the altar.
 The Soothsayers all examine the loops of bowel in turn, where on this occasion the black flecks are remarkable by their absence.

-Soothsayer 1 (Flannery): So we have a consensus?
+Soothsayer I (Flannery): So we have a consensus?

 All (in unison): Consensus!!45 (the three men clasp hands and dance around the eviscerated carcasses, singing, exclaiming and rejoicing in their new discovery that spells doom for one and all.
 Hoorah!!)

-Soothsayer 1 (Flannery): I am certain that Caesar shall amply reward us for providing this dire warning.
-Our most estimable advice will no doubt avert a calamity for Caesar and her Empire, thus ensuring that we may reap the rewards of our collective wisdom.
+Soothsayer I (Flannery): I am certain that Caesar shall amply reward us for providing this dire warning.
+Our most estimable advice will no doubt avert a calamity for Caesar and her Empire, thus ensuring that we shall reap the rewards of our collective wisdom.
 There’s a little lakeside villa I have had my eye on for some little while, so it is very timely indeed.46 Hurry!
 We must delay no longer, lest we are all doomed!
-(Exuent all)
+(Exeunt all)

-Narrator: Secretly, Soothsayer 2 (Steffen) and Soothsayer 3 (Garnaut) worried that this latest revelation may meet the same fate as Soothsayer 1 (Flannery)’s previous forays into scientific discovery, the most embarrassing of which came with his failed attempt to become the father of modern Paleontology, prematurely announcing his discovery of the “Missing Link” proving that Mankind evolved from a common ancestor with the humble donkey- the so called “Asino-man” incident.
-It was eventually proven that the “pre-historic” man in question and his donkey had both died after becoming stuck in the same bog, eventually perishing.
-Over the millennia, some of the remnant bones had become intermingled, leading to the Soothsayer’s confusion.
-So it was not be the first time that Soothsayer 1 (Flannery) had made a complete ass of himself, and certainly it wouldn’t be the last!47 The others were now hoping fervently that this latest discovery would be the exception that would prove the rule.
+Narrator: Secretly, Soothsayer II (Steffen) and Soothsayer III (Garnaut) worried that this latest revelation may meet the same fate as Soothsayer I (Flannery)’s previous forays into the realms of scientific discovery, the most embarrassing of which came with his failed attempt to become the father of modern Paleontology, prematurely announcing his discovery of the “Missing Link” proving that Mankind evolved from a common ancestor with the humble donkey- the so called “Ass-man” incident.
+It was eventually proven that the pre-historic man in question and his faithful donkey had both died after becoming stuck in the same bog, eventually perishing.
+Over the millennia, some of the remnant bones had become strangely intermingled, leading to the Soothsayer’s confusion.
+So it was not be the first time that Soothsayer I (Flannery) had made a complete ass of himself, and certainly it wouldn’t be the last!47 The others were now hoping fervently that this latest discovery would be the exception that would prove the rule.